 3 Steps to Downgrade macOS with Bootable USB

-Here’s how to downgrade macOS Ventura without losing data by using a bootable USB drive in three steps:
+Here’s how to downgrade macOS Sonoma/Ventura without losing data by using a bootable USB drive in three steps:

 Step 1: Open Mac App Store and search for the macOS Monterey installer.
 Download it on Mac.
 It will be saved in your Mac Applications Finder folder.
 Leave it for later use.